-This is why good local hifi dealers are so valuable with their experience in knowing which brands and equipment serve to complement each other, helping to take the stress out of buying blind because something looked cheap or had rave reviews, only for you to find said kit sounding lifeless in your system.
+This is why good local hifi dealers are so valuable with their experience in knowing which brands and equipment complement each other, helping to take the stress out of buying blind because something looked cheap or had rave reviews, only for you to find said kit sounding lifeless in your system.

-Two brands that have garnered plenty of interest in recent times as ideal bed fellows are MOON by Simaudio electronics and VPI Industries turntables.
+Two brands and their products that have garnered plenty of interest in recent times as ideal bed fellows are MOON by Simaudio electronics and VPI Industries turntables.
 Both hailing from across the pond (Quebec for MOON and New Jersey for VPI), you’d struggle to visit any recent hifi show and not find their hardware happily rubbing shoulders for great sonics in crowded hotel rooms full of eager ears.

 The package we’ve brought together here consists of MOON’s 340i X integrated amplifier and a VPI Scout 21 turntable.
 With a base price of £3,800 for the amp, we also opted for an inbuilt D3 DAC, MM/MC phono board and single set of balanced inputs.
 Adding these extras separately would raise the amp’s price to around £5,250 (£1,000 for the DAC and £450 for the phono board) however MOON will install them all as a package for £4,500 all-in, giving you extra savings.

 The VPI Scout 21 costs £2,700 (sans cartridge), bringing the total system price to £7,200.